Sometimes you have to move all mailboxes from one database to another database in Exchange…

 The warning Exchange database is mandatory on UserMailbox is showing in Exchange Admin Center.
 It’s showing the warning in the details pane after selecting the user in the mailboxes list view.
-After calling with the user, we can confirm that she can’t log into her mailbox.
+After calling the user, we can confirm that she can’t sign in to her mailbox.
 What is the solution to Exchange database is mandatory on UserMailbox warning?

 Database is mandatory on UserMailbox warning

 Before we start, it’s good to reproduce the issue.
 First, let’s see what is happening in the Exchange Admin Center (EAC).
 After that, we will check the status in Exchange Management Shell (EMS).

 Check database is mandatory warning in Exchange Admin Center

 Sign in to the EAC with administrator privileges.
 Click recipients in the feature pane and follow with mailboxes in the tabs.
 Click the user in the list view.
 In the details pane, we can see the warning: There are multiple warnings.
 Click here to see more.

 Click on the yellow warning to see more.

 The warning shows that the user mailbox is corrupted.

 The object exoip.local/Users/Administrator has been corrupted or isn’t compatible with Microsoft support requirements, and it’s in an inconsistent state.
 The following validation errors happened:

 Database is mandatory on UserMailbox.